Siegfriedchao/4B25Project/README.md

 Please follow the [link](https://github.com/physical-computation/Warp-firmware) for full information on how to configure `Warp-firmware`.

-The raw data for measurements are stored in the `/data` folder, these are captured using the developed system as well as Salae logic analyser, refer to the final report for more [4].
+The raw data for measurements are stored in the `/Data` folder, these are captured using the developed system as well as Salae logic analyser, refer to the final report for more [4].

+The `/Reference and Manual` folder contains datasheets as well as references [1] and [2].

 ## Reference
 [1] Y. Wang, “A Low-cost Sensor Module for In-Building Monitoring and Threat Detection Interim Report for